 Webber Park is an active 22-acre neighborhood park located along Shingle Creek in North Minneapolis.
 The Minneapolis Park and Recreation Board sought a new master plan with a budget of $4 million in improvements.
-During the planning process, the park suffered severe damage from a tornado.
-A tree replacement effort is being coordinated with other park improvements.

-We worked with the Park and Recreation Board to secure special legislation for a pilot program that allows construction of the first natural swimming pond in the United States in Webber Park.
-Phase I of the Webber Park Master Plan includes a new aquatic facility featuring a natural swimming pool, utilizing a constructed wetland treatment system for natural filtration.
+We worked with the Park and Recreation Board to secure special legislation for a pilot program that allows construction of the first public natural swimming pond in the United States in Webber Park.
+Phase I of the Webber Park Master Plan included a new aquatic facility featuring a natural swimming pool, utilizing a constructed wetland treatment system for natural filtration.